The 12 Best Sales Metrics to Track in 2025

 Why It's Important: Total revenue is the most basic measure of how well you're selling.
 It's the foundation for all your other metrics and shows if your sales strategies are working.

-Common Pitfalls: Many sales teams focus too much on top-line revenue without looking at profitability or quality.
-This leads to chasing bad deals, discounting too much, or prioritizing quick wins over long-term customer value.
-Another mistake is not breaking down revenue by product, region, or customer type, which makes it hard to see what's actually driving growth.
+Common Pitfalls: Focusing on top-line revenue without looking at profitability or quality, leading to bad deals or excessive discounting.
+Failing to break down revenue by product, region or customer type, which hides what's driving growth.

 2. Revenue from New vs. Existing Business